bluefroguk1/empire-dump/content/Wiki/Game Design/Empire rules.md

 This section tells you how to play the game - providing the rules and guidelines for creating your character as well as roleplaying the character at an event.
 ## Combat
 ThreeColIconImage|file=JotunMarch.jpg|link=Combat
 All player-characters are able to [[Fight]] in Empire if they choose.
-The combat rules explain what to do in skirmishes and battles and how to use your [[Skills]].
+The combat rules explain what to do in skirmishes and battles and how to use your Skills.
 ## Safety
 ThreeColIconImage|file=Orc prisoner.jpg|link=Safety_overview
-Safety is important to ensure that [[Events]] are as safe as possible.
+Safety is important to ensure that Events are as safe as possible.
 Everyone must make sure that they understand these rules even if they do not intend to fight.
 ## Groups
 ThreeColIconImage|file=FreebornFamily.jpg|link=Groups
 Players creating characters together can create a concept for a group to link those characters together.
 There are special rules some types of groups, called [[Bands]] in Empire.